gusgus3/Label-data-for-YOLO/README.md

 ## How to use this repository

-Once you prepare the environment for training a model with YOLOv4 on the darknet
+Once you prepare the environment for training a model with YOLO on the darknet
 - [YOLOv4](https://medium.com/@alexeyab84/yolov4-the-most-accurate-real-time-neural-network-on-ms-coco-dataset-73adfd3602fe?source=friends_link&sk=6039748846bbcf1d960c3061542591d7)
-then you can start preparing the data with this repository.

 About Darknet framework: http://pjreddie.com/darknet/